brunolhc/facial-segmentation-from-scratch/README.md

 ## 2. Training
 After processing the images and their masks, we can use them to train our network.
 In the definition of the mobile_Unet, we can choose a squared image shape as 2^n, where n = 5, 6, 7, 8, 9, ...
 Incrising the image dimension means more precision, but also more computational time to train.
 In this case, I choose a 256x256 dimension, therefore, all images need to be redimensioned to that shape.

-This shape also determine the layers that will be used to make the encoders, bridge and decoders of the U-net.
-In this case we have the
+The input shape also influences the choice of layers that will be used to make the decoders of the U-net.
+In this case we use the layers "input", "block_1_expand_relu", "block_3_expand_relu", "block_6_expand_relu" and "block_13_expand_relu" to build the decoders blocks of the U-net.

-Also, since I am only interested in shapes, not in colors, all the images will be converted to gray.
+The sigmoid activation function was used to generate the output, since the output mask has only one class.
 A training image with its mask is given below.

 <p align="center">
 <img src="https://github.com/brunolhc/facial-segmentation-from-scratch/assets/106080016/acb570fc-76d2-458e-8856-a83e2572c242" height="400" />